 The weather the following morning was beautiful, so after a good breakfast, I decided not to waste my time in the resort, and instead head to Nongprue.

-I’d even gone near to Nongprue several times as I headed out to Horseshoe Point where I’d played and assisted in the running of a couple of six a side cricket tournaments.
-However, time was always beating me popping in and the team always seemed to be playing away when I was there.
+I’d even gone near Nongprue several times as I headed out to Horseshoe Point, where I’d played and assisted in the running of a couple of six-a-side cricket tournaments.
+However, time was always beating me, popping in, and the team always seemed to be playing away when I was there.

 The stadium wasn’t too bad, although there was no spectator accommodation behind either goal; just an area of grass behind the byline and then railed fences.
 One side had a Main Stand that had the wings added to the original centre section.